-Chanhassen, Chaska, Eden Prairie, Edina, Shakopee Baseball Association’s 6th and 7th Grade Rules of Play
+SW Community League 6th and 7th Grade Rules of Play Revised 1/2023

-The National Federation of State High School Association (NFHS) rules shall be followed, except for the following modifications and exceptions, which have been adopted by the SW Community League for the 6th and 7th Grade League.
-The rules shall also apply to practice games.
-Certain clarifications are shown only to emphasize a particular NFHS rule.
+The National Federation of State High School Association (NFHS) rules shall be followed, except for the following modifications and exceptions.

 When a rule seems unclear, the decision of the umpire is final during the game.
 An unclear rule should first be interpreted in the best interest of safety, then in the interest of providing the best experience for the participants.

-Each player must play in the field a minimum of 3 innings per 6 inningscancanFor extra inning games, each player is to play a minimum of one half of the innings in the field for even numbered innings.
-The intent of this rule is to assure, that to whatever extent possible, innings played over the season should be distributed equally among all players.
+Each player must play in the field a minimum of 4 innings per 6 innings.
+This rule intends to assure, that to whatever extent possible, innings played over the season should be distributed equally among all players.

 Players may be freely substituted throughout the game subject to the restrictions listed in the section covering pitchers, except in the case of injury or a pitching change, defensive players may not be replaced during an inning.